 3. Centipedes

-These insects can be quite the sight in the middle of the night as they scurry across your basement or bathroom floor.
+These insects can be quite the sight at night as they scurry across your basement or bathroom floor.
 These dark dwellers have eight pairs of legs and can sting with their front set.
 They are quick, quiet, and hard to detect.
-In fact, you’ll only notice them when they are hunting for food.
+You’ll only notice them when they are hunting for food.
 They tend to feast on several different pests and hide out in dark, damp areas.

 To keep centipedes at bay, watch the moisture level in your home.
 Get a dehumidifier or another device to control the humidity and moisture in your home.